BramVanroy/CommonCrawl-CreativeCommons/README.md

 Output of the first step will be saved, by default, in `output-main/` and the final data (added column whether the sample exists in FineWeb(-2)) in `output/`.

+## Post-processing

+Hugging Face publicly keeps track of cease-and-desists they have received, including for domains that were removed from FineWeb(-2).
+I collect those domains in [this repository](BramVanroy/finewebs-copyright-domains), which in turn allows us to filter out these offending domains from our dataset.
+From v1.3.0 of this library, the process is done automatically.
+For data that has been processed with an earlier version, a [utility script](scripts/post_processing/remove_copyrighted_domains.py) is provided, which will filter out offending domains on a per-parquet-file basis.

+## Analysis

+### Document and token statistics

+You may be curious to get some document and token statistics.
+This could as well be implemented in datatrove, but I tend to do these steps on a separate, more locally accessible machine, so it's written as a separate script here.
+Running [scripts/analysis/find_docs_tokens_counts.py](scripts/analysis/find_docs_tokens_counts.py) will print out one row per crawl, with as columns the tokens/documents per language.

+### Finding top domains that are NOT CC-BY

+In addition to the CC-BY dataset, you may wish to figure out which domains are NOT in it, so you can contact domain owners individually to strike an agreement about using their data.
+With the script [scripts/analysis/find_top_domains.py](scripts/analysis/find_top_domains.py), we first get all domains found in a specific language's FineWeb-2 dataset, including the `_removed` portion.
+Then all domains that are present in the CC-BY dataset are removed from that initial set.
+Obviously this approach has issues: the CC-BY dataset does not contain the same crawls as FW2, so the potential coverage is different.
+Still, the results provide *some* insight into popular domains that were not (yet) found in the CC-BY data.

 ## Progress